 Annie Duncan

 Annie Duncan (b.
 1997, San Francisco, California) makes paintings and ceramic sculptures that explore femininity, symbolism, and art historical references.
 Leaning into her affinity for collecting, sorting, and obsessing over objects, her work finds humor, heartbreak, joy, and meaning in the jumbled world we inhabit.
 She received a BA from Vassar College in 2019 and an MFA from California College of the Arts in 2023.
+In 2024 she participated in residencies in at Lighthouse Works (Fisher’s Island, NY) and Anderson Ranch (Snowmass, CO).
 Annie was a featured artist with Plunge Towels.
-She has shown her work at Saint Joseph’s Art Society (San Francisco), Good Mother Gallery (Los Angeles) and Johansson Projects (Oakland), among others.
+She has shown her work at Saint Joseph’s Art Society (San Francisco), Good Mother Gallery (Los Angeles) and Johansson Projects (Oakland), Moosey Gallery (London), among others.

 Disposable razors, oversize IUDs: Annie Duncan plumbs intimacy of everyday objects | January 3, 2024 by Mary Corbin